 Here are our current job listings.
 If you would like to advertise a job in the field of human evolution studies, please send a short plain text e-mail message to firstname.lastname@example.org.

+Salary will be according to the German Salary System TV-L 13, 100%.
 The University of Tübingen wishes to enhance the share of employed women in research and teaching.
-Individuals with disabilities are strongly encouraged to apply and when having the same occupational aptitude will be preferred.
+Individuals with disabilities are strongly encouraged to apply and having the same occupational aptitude will be preferred.
 The employment will be handled by the central administration of the University of Tübingen.

 Applications should be submitted electronically no later than June 15, 2022.
 They should include (1) a statement of research achievements and future directions (not to exceed 3 pages), (2) a curriculum vitae, (3) reprints of up to 3 key publications, (4) and the names and contact information of three referees.